 See All School of Education Faculty Searches

 Consistent with the stated mission of the University to be a world-class institution dedicated to Christian principles and ideals, the qualifications for the position include:

 SUBMISSION DEADLINE: Review of applications will begin immediately and will be accepted until the position is filled.

 APPLICATION PROCEDURE: A complete application includes a letter of application which describes the applicant’s area(s) of expertise; curriculum vitae; completed application form; and a copy of transcripts documenting terminal degree (official transcripts required prior to on-campus interview).
-Candidates should be prepared to list contact information for three references.
+Candidates should be prepared to provide contact information for three references.

-Materials must be submitted electronically to: http://apply.interfolio.com/94210
+APPLY: Materials must be submitted electronically to: https://apply.interfolio.com/109929

 Explore the School of Education through the website, including these links of interest: